Artyrie/Artyrie.github.io/_posts/2019-11-07-React_Study.md

 comments: true
 ---

-React study by refering free Lecture from <a href="https://academy.nomadcoders.co/courses/enrolled/216871">Nomad Coders</a><br>
+React study by refering free Lecture from <a href="https://academy.nomadcoders.co/courses/enrolled/216871">Nomad Coders</a> in React Note 1<br>
 Good lecture. <br>
+and after 2nd React is own project. <br>
 <a href="https://github.com/Artyrie/study-app">Project repository</a>